Khenskis/quest-submission/README.md

 # Chapter 3.
 Day 2.

+## Quests%

+For today's quest, you'll have 1 large quest instead of a few little ones.

+1) Write your own smart contract that contains two state variables: an array of resources, and a dictionary of resources.
+Add functions to remove and add to each of them.
+They must be different from the examples above.

+## Answers:

 # Chapter 3.
 Day 3.

+## Quests:

+1) Define your own contract that stores a dictionary of resources.
+Add a function to get a reference to one of the resources in the dictionary.

+2) Create a script that reads information from that resource using the reference from the function you defined in part 1.

+3) Explain, in your own words, why references can be useful in Cadence.

+## Answers:

 # Chapter 3.
 Day 4.

+## Quests:

+1) Explain, in your own words, the 2 things resource interfaces can be used for (we went over both in today's content)

+2) Define your own contract.
+Make your own resource interface and a resource that implements the interface.
+Create 2 functions.
+In the 1st function, show an example of not restricting the type of the resource and accessing its content.
+In the 2nd function, show an example of restricting the type of the resource and NOT being able to access its content.

+3) How would we fix this code?

+## Answers:

 # Chapter 3.
 Day 5.

+## Quests:
+1) For today's quest, you will be looking at a contract and a script.
+You will be looking at 4 variables (a, b, c, d) and 3 functions (publicFunc, contractFunc, privateFunc) defined in SomeContract.
+In each AREA (1, 2, 3, and 4), I want you to do the following: for each variable (a, b, c, and d), tell me in which areas they can be read (read scope) and which areas they can be modified (write scope).
+For each function (publicFunc, contractFunc, and privateFunc), simply tell me where they can be called.

+## Answers: